-Swiss German is very different to Standard German, to the extent that a lot of Germans have difficulty understanding it.
+The difference between German and Swiss German is huge.
+In fact, a lot of Germans have difficulty understanding it.
 Finding a translator with local knowledge is therefore critical.

 Swiss German is really a collection of German dialects used by around 4.5 million people in Switzerland, as well as in some alpine communities in Italy.
 It is most widely used in spoken communication, as well as in some less formal written media such as emails, local newspapers, personal letters and some books.
 Unlike local dialects in some countries, the Swiss take pride in speaking Swiss German and frequently use it for business meetings and other formal matters.